awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/pricing.md

  As an example of failing partially open, you could continue to allow access to the software but not allow the buyer to modify the software settings\.
 Or, a buyer could still access the software, but would not be able to create additional users\.
 Your software is responsible for defining and enforcing this failure mode\.
 Your software’s failure mode must be included when your AMI is submitted, and it can't be changed later\.

-### Refund policy<a name="refund-policy"></a>

-If you list your software as a free trial product, AWS can issue refunds on your behalf for software charges accruing within seven days of a conversion from a free trial to a paid subscription\.
-Refunds issued in connection with free trial conversions require no action on your part\.
-By enabling Free Trial on a product, you are agreeing to this policy\.

 ## Annual Products<a name="annual-products"></a>

 These guidelines apply to all sellers who are offering a product on AWS Marketplace with annual pricing\.